stonepros/stone/doc/rados/operations/pools.rst

 =============================

 Pools need to be associated with an application before use.
-Pools that will be used with CephFS or pools that are automatically created by RGW are automatically associated.
+Pools that will be used with StoneFS or pools that are automatically created by RGW are automatically associated.
 Pools that are intended for use with RBD should be initialized using the ``rbd`` tool (see `Block Device Commands`_ for more information).